-He did indeed escape several times when we thought it was invincible.
+He did indeed escape several times when we thought it was totally invincible.
 Although he is elderly, he can be mighty determined and managed to squeeze through some very small spaces much to our amazement.

-If he was younger he would be able to jump over the barrier or jump from the chair and over the railing but he isn’t able to do that anymore.
+If he was younger he would be able to jump over the barrier or jump from the chair and over the railing in seconds but he isn’t able to do that anymore.

 He does have a habit of just popping back through the house occasionally to check out if his food bowl has miraculously been filled while he has been away.
 He can keep up this backwards and forwards pattern of behavior for hours and hours.

 It can be tricky when someone comes to the front door.
 If any deliveries are expected I am conscious, that someone may come to the door so I am hyper aware of noises at the front of the house.

 A couple of times I have heard “hello” and found people standing on the front lawn laughing at the cat.
 Most people seem to take it in good grace, even though it can be frustrating getting to the front door.